From the conversion glossary

 e.
 Pricing page

-For example, in the case of an Edtech website, a visitor who is checking out let’s say, Data Science courses for the third time requires a different nudge to make the decision- this can be in the form of a price reduction or ‘talk to our academic counselor to clear doubts’.
-On the other hand, someone who checks out different courses on the website can be directed to a catalog of courses and directed to a survey which helps to understand his course preference.
+For example, in the case of an Edtech website, a visitor who is checking out, let's say, Data Science courses for the third time requires a different nudge to make the decision.
+This can be in the form of a price reduction or 'talk to our academic counselor to clear doubts'.
+On the other hand, someone who checks out different courses on the website can be directed to a catalog of courses and directed to a survey which helps to understand his course preference. ****

 The analytics from website personalization can be analyzed to measure the effectiveness of the techniques.
-This is a reliable insight into your customer’s behavior and purchasing trends in the industry that serves as a treasure trove of data which can be leveraged further.
+This is a reliable insight into your customer's behavior and purchasing trends in the industry that serves as a treasure trove of data which can be used further.

 a.
 These results enable goal tracking as well as setting newer goals.

 b.
-No more 'guess work' in targeting customers, instead you have data and statistics backing your efforts.
+No more 'guess work' in targeting customers.
+Instead you have data and statistics backing your efforts.

 c.
-Statistics claim that websites that used personalization software saw a spike in conversion upto 40%.
+Statistics claim that websites that used personalization software saw a spike in conversion up to 40%.

 d.
-Website personalization impacts not just conversions but other tangible metrics such as customer retention, remarketing, customer loyalty.
+Website personalization impacts not just conversions but other tangible metrics such as customer retention, remarketing, and customer loyalty.